W.L. (album): Singles and composition

 Cochrane has said that many of the tracks were written 10 years ago, when they were around 15 years old.
 The opening track, the stripped down "Top Deck" is one such example, with the first verse written then, but the second verse was written when recording the album.
 "Always" is a heartfelt and emotional love song, which shows the band's creativity and progression.
-The next song, "Juan Belmomte" is an indie rock and roll song, named after the Spanish bullfighter.
+The next song, "Juan Belmonte" is an indie rock and roll song, named after the Spanish bullfighter.
 "All Your Friends" is a "new twist on a familiar social stigma around the drug epidemic that nobody seems to want to talk about".
 The next track, "Somebody Loves You" is similar to "Always" in that it is a heartfelt and poignant song.
 It was inspired after Cochrane saw the words "Somebody Loves You" spray painted across Glasgow and is about not taking the small things for granted.
 "No Place I'd Rather Go" is about missing home and people and had been performed live in 2018 during a concert at the SWG3 in Glasgow.

 "Boardwalk" is "set in a stripped back, almost melancholic atmosphere accompanied by intricate guitars and a choir of angels, it shows a more delicate side to their songwriting and shines a spotlight on Jack’s uniquely raw vocals."
 The following track, "Maybe California" was described as "a true statement piece, oozing indie flair and elevating the band’s fresh and authentic sound".
 "Don’t Forget It (Punk)" features thrashing guitars and is a comeback to bands who slated them at the beginning, as the band, coming from Whitburn, didn't fit into either the Edinburgh or Glasgow music scene.
 "Coffee & Cigarettes" is "a song that celebrates the simpler things in life" and harks back to garage rock.
 "Elephants" is a more poppy song, again showing the band's diverse catalogue, and "is about believing in your own ability in times of struggle and diversity".

 The deluxe edition features four tracks that are stripped back and/or acoustic.
 Cochrane said that "with the deluxe [edition] it's important to try and get the stuff that you would really love to get out there, that maybe never got finished in time".
 The track "4 Baillie Street" refers to where one of Cochrane's friends lived in Whitburn and they would gather in his loft.